KhronosGroup/VulkanSC-Loader/BUILD.md

 be packaged, and how developers can point to ICDs and layers within their builds.

+For Vulkan SC the loader library is `vulkansc-1.dll`.

 ## Building On Linux

 ### Linux Development Environment Requirements